MichaelDrogalis/voluble/README.md

 Sometimes when you're generating complex values, you might want the value for a key to be null.
 By default Voluble doesn't do this, but you can turn configure it at the attribute level like so: `attrv.<topic>.<attribute>.null.rate` = `p`.

+### Bounded event streams

+There are some cases where it's realistic to produce exactly n records to a topic, no more and no less.
+This might be the case if you're loading a table of static reference data into Kafka.
+You can instruct Voluble to do this with the form `topic.<topic>.records.exactly` = `n`, where n is an integer > `0`.

 ### History capacity

 To perform `matching` expressions, Voluble needs to keep the history of previously generated records for each topic.
 By default, only the most recent `1,000,000` records are kept per topic.
 You can override this per topic with `topic.<topic>.history.records.max` = `n`, or globally with `global.history.records.max` = `n`.